 - Arrange a day off for your moving day if it’s in the middle of the week.

-- Start preparing your “Last out - First in” box.
+- Start preparing your “Last out – First in” box.
 Put there all the things you will need on the first day at your new home.
 Take toilet roll, light bulbs, kettle, scissors, toiletries, pen and paper, torch and first aid kit.
-You can download our First Day Checklist to help you out.
+You can find a First Day Checklist to help you out.
 Also pack a few pieces of basic cutlery, bedding for your first day, and chargers for your phones.
 These will go in your Essential Box

 - Be sure to pack all your documents and personal items in one place.
 It’s best to take them with you when you move.

 - Arrange for a locksmith if you are changing the locks in your new home.